antixenoinitiative/axiwiki/internals.md

 ## Heatsink Launcher
 If your AX build doesn't have these, something is very wrong.
 Heatsinks are the only viable way of venting the extreme heat created by Guardian weaponry.
 They can either be bound to a firegroup or a dedicated hotkey.
 They require a small amount of SYS capacitor to use and provide 2 MW of WEP capacitor regeneration for their 10-second duration, in addition to providing rapid cooling.
 Heatsinks allow cold orbiting, which causes the Thargoid to miss most or all of its shots.
 For more information, see Cold Orbiting.

-"Sirius" Pre-engineered heatsinks can be purchased in unlimited supply from Sirius Corp.
+**"Sirius" Pre-engineered heatsinks** can be purchased in unlimited supply from Sirius Corp.
 Megaships, and contain an additional two heatsinks per ammunition loadout.
-One Sirius Heatsink costs the following in engineering materials:
+One **single** Sirius Heatsink costs the following in engineering materials:
 - **8 Mechanical Scrap**
 - **6 Niobium**
 - **6 Vanadium**